korbonits/korbonits.github.io/_posts/2015-03-07-Deep-Learning-In-One-Year.md

 $$\partial_t g_{ij}=-2 R_{ij}$$

-Wherever possible, I will try to cite my sources and include both math and code, whether inline or as links code living elsewhere (e.g., in a gitHub repo).
+Wherever possible, I will try to cite my sources and include both math and code, whether inline or as links to math or code living elsewhere (e.g., in a gitHub repo).

 {% highlight python linenos %}